31 Simple Ways to Relieve Stress will help you navigate your way out of the stormy seas of your mind and get you back to calm waters.

 How about baking some cookies.
 The heavenly scent of cookies baking in the oven will help calm even the most frazzled nerves.

-Relieve Stress Tip #10 – Immerse yourself in a hobby.
+Simple Ways to Relieve Stress #10 – Immerse yourself in a hobby.

 Distracting yourself for a time from what is causing you to stress can help put you in a better frame of mind.
 Knitting or crocheting are perfect choices for this.